ExperimentEncoder

 • Qiskit QuantumCircuit.

-• Any class that implements a __json_encode__ method or a settings property.
+• Any class that implements a __json_encode__ method

-1. The object has a __json_encode__ method.
-This should have signature
+The __json_encode__ method should have signature

 def __json_encode__(self) -> Any: